AltarisV/Albatross/README.md

 ### 1. Ingest PDF into ChromaDB

-    python ingest.py IT-Grundschutz-2023.pdf --persist_dir db
+    python ingest.py your_pdf_name.pdf --persist_dir db

-- **IT-Grundschutz-2023.pdf**: Path to your PDF file
+- **your_pdf_name.pdf**: Path to your PDF file
 - **--persist_dir db**: Directory where ChromaDB files are stored (default: `db/`)

-After ingest completes, you should see in your terminal:
+After ingest completes, you should see this in your terminal:

     ✅ Ingested X document chunks into 'db' using OpenAI Embeddings